Enter the Dragon: Home media

+Reception

-Upon release, the film initially received mixed reviews from several critics, including a favorable review from Variety magazine.
-The film eventually went on to be well-received by most critics, and it is widely regarded as one of the best films of 1973.
+Upon release, the film was initially received mixed reviews from several critics, including a favourable review from Variety magazine.
+The film eventually went on to be well received by most critics, and it is widely regarded as one of the best films of 1973.
 Critics have referred to Enter the Dragon as "a low-rent James Bond thriller", a "remake of Dr. No" with elements of Fu Manchu.
 J.C.
 Maçek III of PopMatters wrote, "Of course the real showcase here is the obvious star here, Bruce Lee, whose performance as an actor and a fighter are the most enhanced by the perfect sound and video transfer.
 While Kelly was a famous martial artist and a surprisingly good actor and Saxon was a famous actor and a surprisingly good martial artist, Lee proves to be a master of both fields."

 Many acclaimed newspapers and magazines reviewed the film.
 Variety described it as "rich in the atmosphere", the music score as "a strong asset" and the photography as "interesting".
 The New York Times gave the film a rave review: "The picture is expertly made and well-meshed; it moves like lightning and brims with color.
 It is also the most savagely murderous and numbing hand-hacker (not a gun in it) you will ever see anywhere."

-The film holds a 95% approval rating on the review aggregation website Rotten Tomatoes based on 55 reviews, with an average rating of 7.80/10.
+The film holds an 88% approval rating on the review aggregation website Rotten Tomatoes based on 78 reviews, with an average rating of 7.80/10.
 The site's critical consensus reads, "Badass to the max, Enter the Dragon is the ultimate kung-fu movie and fitting (if untimely) Bruce Lee swan song."
-On Metacritic it has a weighted average score of 83% based on reviews from 16 critics, indicating "universal acclaim".
+On Metacritic, it has a weighted average score of 83 out of 100 based on reviews from 16 critics, indicating "universal acclaim".
 In 2004, the film was deemed "culturally significant" by the Library of Congress and selected for preservation in the National Film Registry.

 Enter the Dragon was selected as the best martial arts film of all time, in a 2013 poll of The Guardian and The Observer critics.
 The film also ranks No. 474 on Empire magazine's 2008 list of The 500 Greatest Movies of All Time.